Many visitors find it an exotic and new cultural experience

 for over 20 years, Mr. Kanhaia Jee, informed my wife and I that the key staff are forced to stay all year round and that they fight like dogs when Sai Baba is away or they think he is unaware of them!
 And the ever-present pi-dogs fight viciously and nightly within the ashram.

+Apart from the hope that being near to the self-proclaimed God will confer spiritual gifts and blessings, there are some other attractions of ashram life for foreigners.
+One is the great change of culture, climate, food habits etc. involved (until it becomes too familiar).
+There is often (not always) a lack of stress and deadlines.
+Life there is still slower and closer to non-industrial society.
 It can also be fine to isolate oneself thus from the world, its media and constant depressing news.
 Part of the visiting experience is to meet culture and the people rather than suffer the usual alienation of mere tourism.
 It is instructive to persons who have seldom stepped over cultural boundary lines before.
-Despite the enormous physical and social problems in India, one can meet smiling faces
+Despite the enormous physical and social problems in India, one can meet smiling faces among even the poorest of Indians, who would seem to have little to be happy about - few material goods, health benefits or social compensations.

-Some good, bad and indifferent followers
+The good, the bad and the indifferent followers

 Since I first visited Sathya Sai Baba in 1984 I met quite a lot of good persons in the Sai movement, some fairly